 The Florida Institute of Technology, also known as Florida Tech, is a private research university in Melbourne, Florida.
 Founded in 1958 as Brevard Engineering College, FIT now sits on a 130-acre campus near the Kennedy Space Center.
 The university focuses on STEM fields and aviation, with the majority of its 5,000 students study engineering and the sciences.

 Florida Tech offers a Bachelor of Business Administration degree with a specialization in Marketing.
 The degree can be pursued on campus or online.
 The program is based on a liberal arts foundation and welcomes novices as well as experienced marketers and entrepreneurs.
 The degree includes 41 classes and takes four years to complete.
 Students learn skills such as understanding consumer perception, estimating product demand, setting prices, and managing growth.
+Graduates from this program have gone on to become:

 The major includes diverse and useful classes such as Law, Writing, and Global Business Perspectives.
 FIT also offers Associate of Arts and Masters of Business Administration degrees in Marketing.
 Six start dates are available throughout the year, allowing prospective students flexibility in when they decide to apply.
 After graduating, alumni join the Alumni Association, where they can connect with over 60,000 former Florida Tech students who are living and work in more than 120 countries.
 The Alumni Association provides valuable networking opportunities for business graduates.